 Comet Interceptor has been selected as ESA’s new fast-class mission.
 Comprising three spacecraft, it will be the first to visit a truly pristine comet or other interstellar object that is only just starting its journey into the inner Solar System.
-I am Co-PI of the Optical Periscopic Imager for Comets (OPIC).
+UT Tartu Observatory leads the Optical Periscopic Imager for Comets (OPIC) development.
 The instrument is named after an Estonian astronomer Ernst Öpik who proposed a reservoir of comets which is now called the Öpik–Oort cloud, from where the Comet Interceptor target would originate.

 Finnish Centre of Excellence for Sustainable Space (FORESAIL)

 While working at Aalto, I was a FORESAIL team member.
 Two major areas of the project are space debris and radiation effects on satellites.
 FORESAIL-1 mission will demonstrate the plasma brake for deorbiting and measure radiation belt losses with PArticle TElescope (PATE).
 FORESAIL-2 will characterize ultra low frequency waves, Coulomb drag and radiation effects in various environments of altitudes ranging from low Earth orbit to several Earth radii.
 FORESAIL-3 aims to test the electric sail where it belongs — in the solar wind — which would require launching the satellite in lunar or other orbit that intersects with the solar wind.